IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/mweb_support_ltcsuite_funding_campaign/updates/update5.md

 ## How Newborn and MWEB Elevate Litecoin

-Newborn leverages ltcsuite, a robust Litecoin backend, enabling MWEB payments and bringing a new layer of privacy and scalability to Litecoin.
-The integration of MWEB through ltcsuite demonstrates Litecoin's adaptability and innovation and underlines the network's dedication to maintaining its position at the forefront of cryptocurrency advancements.
+Newborn leverages LTCSuite, a robust Litecoin backend, enabling MWEB payments and bringing a new layer of privacy and scalability to Litecoin.
+The integration of MWEB through LTCSuite demonstrates Litecoin's adaptability and innovation and underlines the network's dedication to maintaining its position at the forefront of cryptocurrency advancements.

 By participating in the Newborn beta testing, users contribute directly to fine-tuning and optimizing MWEB's implementation, ensuring a smooth and reliable transition to broader adoption.
 This collaborative effort embodies the community-driven ethos of Litecoin and its ecosystem.